microsoft/sqlworkshops/AzureSQLWorkshop/azuresqlworkshop/02-DeployAndConfigure.md

 * **Documentation**: this searches docs.microsoft.com
 * **Resource groups**: this allows you to select a resource group

 Next, select **Azure SQL** under "Marketplace."
 This will bring you to the Azure SQL create experience.
-Take a few seconds to click around and explore.
+Take a few moments to click around and explore.

 ![](../graphics/AzureSQLDeploymentOptions.gif)